-As of June 30, 2020, the Organization had an outstanding liability of approximately \$70,000 in connection with a meal preparation service contract that terminated effective January 1, 2019.
-On July 20, 2020, the vendor agreed to reduce the debt with the cost per delivery of two meals per day for each eligible participating patient.
-The debt is expected to be forgiven over the one-year term as the contract conditions are met.
+The Organization had an outstanding liability of approximately \$70,000 in connection with a meal preparation service contract that terminated effective January 1, 2019.
+On July 20, 2020, the vendor agreed to reduce the liability with the cost per delivery of two meals per day for each eligible participating patient.
+As of the year ended June 30, 2021, negotiation to forgive this liability is ongoing.

-The Organization entered into a four-year contract with a fundraising consultant beginning April 1, 2019 through June 30, 2022.
-The Organization is billed monthly based on services provided including data management, print production direct mail packages and donation processing.
-During the year ended June 30, 2020 and 2019, the Organization incurred \$29,396 and \$1,017, respectively, in professional expenses related to this contract.
+The Organization entered into a contract with a fundraising consultant during fiscal year 2019 which ended in 2022.
+The contract was not renewed thereafter.
+The Organization was billed monthly based on services provided including data management, print production direct mail packages and donation processing.
+During the years ended June 30, 2021 and 2020, the Organization incurred \$31,768 and \$29,396, respectively, in professional expenses related to this contract.